-There are a number of reasons why you might prefer contact lenses over glasses from having a hassle free vision correction to wearing non-prescription sunglasses or goggles.
+There are a few reasons why you might prefer contact lenses over glasses - from having a hassle-free vision correction to wearing non-prescription sunglasses or goggles.
 If you have a high prescription or astigmatism, contact lenses may provide more enhanced vision correction and field of view than glasses.
 Today, you can even replace your bifocal glasses with bifocal contact lenses.

 Our eye doctors keep up to date with current technology in contact lenses and would be pleased to discuss contact lens options with you, whether you are a first time or current contact lens wearer.